vippsas/vipps-design-guidelines/README.md

 ### Let your customers make purchases without an account
 Account creation slows down the checkout process and can lead to abandoned carts.
 Use Vipps to enable faster guest checkout.
 If you'd like your customers to create an account, allow them to do so after they complete their purchase.

-### Add the Vipps Hurtigkasse button to product detail pages in addition to cart checkout
-Speed up single-item checkout by letting customers make individual purchases right from your product detail pages.

 ### Include Vipps on confirmation pages and receipts
 When displaying payment information on confirmation pages and email receipts, make sure you indicate the customer has paid with Vipps and ensure that Vipps is displayed consistently with how other payment methods are displayed.